 Then we brought our girl home at 2 months—like our real home, under one roof:

 We quickly started the world of genetic testing, numerous doctor appointments, and lots and lots of therapy.
 Roslyn ate nothing by mouth as she didn’t have the muscle strength to even close her mouth at that time, but I pumped away day and night.
 This was the first “normal” thing I felt I had control over to provide for my sweet girl.
-Roslyn could not play with toys, turn her head, or really do anything.
+Roslyn could not play with toys, turn her head, or really do anything, I remember how we use to sit down to play with our lego sets for adults, and watching her not being able to play with us used to break my heart.

 One day, while talking to Roslyn’s physical therapist, I mentioned I wanted to wear Roslyn but had no idea where to start.
 Her arms and legs had locked joints and moving through stretching was often painful.
 She had zero head or core control.
 The PT recommended our local BWI of Grand Rapids group.
 So I put on my big girl pants and brought Roslyn to our first meet-up at nearly 5 months old and 7 lbs.